-12.1 No research activities are proposed for spring Chinook that will affect listed fish populations in the Klickitat River.
+12.1 No research activities are proposed for spring Chinook that will affect listed fish populations in the Klickitat River, other than monitoring and evaluation activities described above and in Appendix 1.

 Section 13.
 Attachments and Citations

 13.1 Attachments and Citations: